MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 Start by selecting your development environment.
 For more information about the pros and cons of the different development environment choices, see [Azure Developer CLI (azd) supported environments](overview.md#supported-development-environments).

-When you install `azd`, the following tools are also installed:
+When you install `azd`, the following tools are installed within `azd` scope (meaning they are not installed globally) and are removed if azd is uninstalled:

 - The [Git CLI](https://cli.github.com/)
 - The [Bicep CLI](/azure/azure-resource-manager/bicep/install)

-These dependencies are only installed within the local scope of `azd`, meaning you cannot use them on their own outside of `azd` and they are removed when `azd` is uninstalled.

 ## [Local install](#tab/localinstall)